Leicester–Burton upon Trent line: Midland Railway acquisition

-The Midland Railway was formed in 1844 by the amalgamation of three separate railway companies; they had formerly been in competitive opposition, but now under their chairman George Hudson, they were collectively able to consider expansion.
+The Midland Railway was formed in 1844 by the amalgamation of three separate railway companies (the Birmingham and Derby Junction Railway, the Midland Counties Railway and the North Midland Railway); they had formerly been in competitive opposition, but now under their chairman George Hudson, they were collectively able to consider expansion.
 Hudson was a very dynamic individual, and his methods were dubious, in fact eventually leading to disgrace.
 At this stage he saw that monopolistic possession and retention of a large area was important to the companies he controlled.
 This led him to wish to repel an incursion into those areas by existing or new competing railway companies.

 The Leicester and Swannington company was under commercial pressure from other, competing railways and pits in the Erewash Valley and elsewhere, and it became known that it was susceptible to being purchased.
 Hudson arranged that the Midland Railway would purchase it, to forestall any incursion by a competitor.
 The acquisition was ratified by Parliament on 27 July 1846.
 The Midland began working the L&SR on 1 January 1847.